Supporting Nature-Positive Livelihoods

 Nature-positive livelihoods allow people to live well and meet their needs, while ensuring nature thrives in the process.

-Designing and implementing nature-based solutions requires careful consideration of risks, resilience, and the ability of livelihood strategies to withstand shocks and stresses, particularly in the face of a changing climate.
-To build resilience we must factor in key dimensions including diversity (multiple livelihood options), redundancy (ensuring safety nets so failure in one aspect can be offset) and safe-fail mechanisms (ability to recover from failure).
+Designing and implementing nature-based solutions requires careful consideration of risks, resilience and the ability of livelihood strategies to withstand shocks and stresses, particularly in the face of a changing climate.

 Read the report